ICanBoogie/HTTP/README.md

 * [`dispatch()`][]: Dispatches a request using the dispatcher returned by [`get_dispatcher()`][].
 * [`get_dispatcher()`][]: Returns the request dispatcher.
-If no dispatcher provider is defined, the method defines a new instance of [ProviderDispatcher][] as provider and use it to retrieve the dispatcher.
+If no dispatcher provider is defined, the method defines a new instance of [ProvideDispatcher][] as provider and use it to retrieve the dispatcher.
 * [`get_initial_request()`][]: Returns the initial request.